 We welcome you at Calafate airport and we transfer you to town to check in at your hostel.
 You get the rest of the day to explore and enjoy the town.
 Later you have your welcome dinner.

 After breakfast we take our bus for the 220 km long drive to El Chaltén, a small and picturesque village at the foot of Fitz Roy & Cerro Torre massif.
 We make a stop half way to enjoy local pastries and hot coffee.
 Once in Chaltén, we’ll meet fellow travelers coming from up north (Route 40) and start our trek.
 We carry only what is necessary in our packs for this 2 nights and 3 days in which we’ll spend the night in our Full Camp inside the National Park.
+What we don’t need is left behind at our office and you ill find it back at your accommodation when we arrive back to El Chaltén on day 4.

 Full Camps are pitched up early in the season, so we find the camp ready upon arrival.
 It offers comfortable 3 person igloo type tents for each 2 passengers, with mattresses and sleeping bags.
 An inside cotton sheet is provided as inner clothing for the sleeping bag.
 The camp also features a spacious dinning tent, a kitchen tent, tables, benches or chairs and a full set of table service and kitchenware.
 The sanitary services are latrine-type.